maximlt/guide_script_to_command_line/README.md

 - tests
 - and millions of other things to make it an advanced package

-If this piece of code isn't something too serious (let's say we use it instead of firing Excel and doing some horrible things manually), this is already a great job!
+If this piece of code isn't something too serious (let's say we use it instead of firing Excel and doing some horrible things manually), **this is already a great job**!